eclipse-openj9/openj9-docs/docs/configuring.md

 - On Linux systems, the **SHMMAX** setting limits the amount of shared memory that can be allocated, which affects the shared classes cache size.
 You can find the value of **SHMMAX** for your system in the `/proc/sys/kernel/shmmax` file.
 For non-persistent caches, set this value to an appropriate size for your applications.
 To make these changes permanent, edit `/etc/sysctl.conf` and reboot your system.
 - On macOS systems, you must set **kern.sysv.shmmax** and **kern.sysv.shmall** when using a nonpersistent cache.
 Modify the settings in your `/etc/sysctl.conf` file and reboot your system.
 To check the value, run `sysctl kern.sysv.shmmax`.

-:fontawesome-solid-pencil-alt:{: .note aria-hidden="true"} **Note:** The virtual address space of a process is shared between the shared classes cache and the Java heap.
+:fontawesome-solid-pencil:{: .note aria-hidden="true"} **Note:** The virtual address space of a process is shared between the shared classes cache and the Java heap.
 Increasing the maximum size for the shared classes cache might reduce the size of the Java heap that you can create.

 Shared memory limits are also important when configuring large page memory allocation on Linux systems.
 For more information, see [Configuring large page memory allocation: Linux systems](#linux-systems).